ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/Indexes/Querying/projections.dotnet.markdown

 {PANEL/}

-{NOTE Projected entities (even named types) are not tracked by the session. /}
+{INFO:Projections and the session}
+Because you are working with projections, and not directly with documents, they are _not_ tracked by the session and modifications to a projection will not modify the document when SaveChanges is called
+{INFO/}

 ## Related articles